 There are two main methods for dynamic contact angle measurement; tilting cradle and a so-called needle method.
 Tilting cradle is fairly often used for dynamic contact angle measurements but can be troublesome for superhydrophobic surfaces.
 Placing the drop on superhydrophobic surface is somewhat difficult as the drop would prefer to stay in the needle.
 Also the drop rolls off the image very easily as the contact angle hysteresis is low.
 For these reasons most of the people prefer the needle method where needle is left in contact with the drop.

-Check the webinar below to see how dynamic contact angles can be measured in practice.
+Watch the short webinar through the link below to see how contact angle measurements can be done in practice on superhydrophobic surfaces.